I, Claudius (TV series): Home media

 Most VHS and DVD versions of the TV series include the BBC documentary The Epic That Never Was (1965), about the unfinished 1937 Korda film version of the first book, featuring interviews with key production staff and actors, as well as most of the surviving recorded material.
 The 2002 UK DVD edition also contains a documentary on the series, I, Claudius – a Television Epic, as well as some alternative and deleted scenes.
 The US DVD release was updated on 2 December 2008 with superior audio and video to the 2000 US DVD version, but it was met with hostile reviews from some customers, citing that some parts were either cut or censored from the original version, and no subtitles or closed captioning were included.

+A laserdisc box set of the 13 episode series was also released, February 1992 by PBS Home Video in the NTSC format.

 On 27 March 2012, a 35th anniversary edition was released.
 It includes all 13 episodes (uncut except for the lost footage in "Zeus, by Jove!") on four discs, with SDH subtitles and one disc of bonus features.